About the Author and Narrator

 The Rev. Canon Dr. John Ashley Null is an internationally respected scholar of the English side of the Great Protestant Reformation of the 16th century.
 Among Dr. Null’s current projects is compiling and editing the personal papers of Archbishop Thomas Cranmer (1489-1556)—the English counterpart of Martin Luther (1483-1546) and John Calvin (1509-1564)—which is a five-volume project for Oxford University Press.

-Much of what Dr. Null teaches in this delightful audio book (he is a captivating storyteller) is based on spiritual guidance he imparts to elite athletes and coaches in helping them to integrate the Reformation’s emphasis on the unconditional love and grace of God with their own vocations as professional sports people.
+Dr. Null is also an Olympic chaplain with a continuing vibrant chaplaincy to elite athletes today.
+Much of what he teaches in this delightful audio book (he really is a storyteller) is based on the spiritual guidance he imparts to elite athletes and coaches in helping them to integrate the Reformation’s emphasis on God’s unconditional love and grace with their own vocations as professional sports people.

 “When you are gifted at something,” Dr. Null teaches, “it’s so easy to get your sense of well-being from how others respond to your giftedness.
 This performance mentality can be true of any vocation like the professions, arts or academics, although it is especially prevalent in athletics.”

 In Performance Identity you are asked a profound question: Is your “personhood” a project that you work away at—or is it a settled gift from God?
 Is your personal identity dependent on your continuing good performance?
 Or, instead, are you settled-in as God’s workmanship created in Christ Jesus for good works, which he prepared beforehand, that you should walk in them (Ephesians 2:10).